 Learning to Sleep and Strengthening the Bond

 The sleep program I have developed is rooted in Attachment Theory and the importance of Limbic Attunement.
-And no, that doesn’t mean that the child and mother are shackled together with actual metal cuffs.
-Although they might as well be.

 State Of Repair

 “In this essential regulatory pattern of “disruption and repair”, the “good-enough” caregiver who induces a stress response in her infant through a misattunement reinvokes in a timely fashion her psychologically attuned regulation of the infant’s negative affect state that she has triggered.”